ShubratJain-VITBhopal/Banking-Program/README.md

 # Banking-Program

 ## Overview of the Project
-This is a basic program written in Python that simulates banking functionality.
-The program allows users to check their balance, deposit money, and withdraw money, demonstrating foundational programming concepts like functions, loops, and input validation.
+This is a python program that simulates banking functionality.
+The program allows users to check their balance, deposit money, and withdraw money.

 ## Key Features
 * **Show Current Balance:** Displays the user's updated balance in a clear format.
-* **Deposit Funds:** Allows the user to add money to the account, with validation to prevent negative deposits.
+* **Deposit Money:** Allows the user to add money to the account.
-* **Withdraw Funds:** Allows the user to remove money, including checks for **insufficient funds** and negative amounts.
+* **Withdraw Money:** Allows the user to remove money, including checks for **insufficient funds** and negative amounts.
 * **Menu-Driven Interface:** Simple, logical workflow for user interaction.

 ## Technologies Used